 Quite often, this situation is due to a poor representation of the context of action.
 By redefining this context, new means of action may emerge.

 Our cognition (the way we think) is constrained by the context in which we think.
 Context is nothing but a category and our thinking is structured into categories.
 When we face a given stimulus, our brain spontaneously activates the category that seems most obvious to it.
-The brain then sees only what is available within this specific category, masking information in neighboring or distant categories.
+The brain then sees only what is available within this specific category, masking information in neighbouring or distant categories.
 We become partially blind.

 By deliberately trying to visit other categories, we are actually accessing their information and are seeing possible new ways of doing things.
 We have unbridled our brains from the constraint of a non-optimal category.